syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Maximum-display-item-with-Expander.md

 # Maximum Display Item with Expander

-Restrict the number of suggestions displayed and have the remaining items loaded by selecting LoadMore.We can restrict maximum suggestion to be displayed with the `MaximumSuggestion` property.
-We can set the desire text for the displaying the Load more text with the property `LoadMoreText`.
+Restrict the number of suggestions displayed and load the remaining items by selecting LoadMore.
+You can restrict the maximum number of suggestions to be displayed using the `MaximumSuggestion` property.
+You can set the desired text for displaying the Load More option using the `LoadMoreText` property.

 {% tabs %}